JetBrains/intellij-sdk-docs/index.md

 Here you can find [basic information](basics.html) about the *IntelliJ Platform SDK*, in particular how to **[get started](basics/getting_started.html)** with developing plugins for IntelliJ IDEA and other JetBrains IDEs.

-More details about particular development topics can be found in [Architecture Reference Guide](reference_guide.html).
+More details about specific development topics can be found in the [Architecture Reference Guide](reference_guide.html).

 A set of
 **[step-by-step tutorials](tutorials.html)**.
-with code samples is meant to lead you through common use cases for *IntelliJ Platform SDK*.
+with code samples will lead you through the common use cases for *IntelliJ Platform SDK*.

 The [Plugin Development FAQ](faq.html)